matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

         // ...
     }

-**Note: New tables should be appropriately [prefixed](#).**
+**Note: New tables should be appropriately [prefixed](/api-reference/Piwik/Common#prefixtable).**

 ### Augmenting existing tables

 Plugins can also augment existing tables.
-If, for example, a plugin wanted to track extra visit information, the plugin could add columns to the log data tables to have a place to put this new data.
-This would also be done in the [install](#) method:
+If, for example, a plugin wanted to track extra visit information, the plugin could add columns to log data tables and set these columns during tracking.This would also be done in the [install](/api-reference/Piwik/Plugin#install) method:

     use Piwik\Db;